Sütlaç in Istanbul: 8 Best Places Serving Creamy Rice Pudding

 3. Bolulu Hasan Usta

 Bolulu Hasan Usta is famous for dairy desserts and keeps an elegant, date-night feel.
+The chain runs branches across the city, Bostancı to Nişantaşı, so one is rarely far away.
 If you are confessing your feelings, pair the chewy yet silky ice cream with the profiterole dunked in chocolate ganache, served in a heart-shaped bowl.
 Grab a box of chocolate if you need a gift on the way out.

 On a summer day the order is cheesecake with mint lemonade.
-The warming version of the visit is the cinnamon-drizzled sütlaç next to a cinnamon-dusted sahlep, the milky drink made from orchid tubers.
+The warming version of the visit is the cinnamon-drizzled sütlaç next to a cinnamon-dusted sahlep, the milky drink made from orchid tubers that comes into its own once the weather cools.

 4. Saray Muhallebicisi

-Saray Muhallebicisi still looks like the traditional bakery it was when it opened in the 1930s, and the display does everything it can to pull you off course.
+Saray Muhallebicisi goes back to 1935, and its İstiklal Caddesi shop, in place since 1949, still looks like the traditional bakery it started as.
+The display does everything it can to pull you off course.
 Chocolate cakes stacked improbably high.
 Aşure loaded with dried fruit, spices, and nuts.
 Chocolate crown pudding, güllaç, buffalo-milk cream over quince dessert, lemon cheesecake, baklava.
 We walked in planning to try the diet menu and ordered most of that list instead.

 Learn from us.
 Close your eyes to the colorful cases and order the sütlaç first.
 It is one of the best in Istanbul, and the easiest thing in the shop to forget while the cakes are staring at you.